keitwb/rem/README.md

 manages the user accounts (the basic service is free for under 7000 users).
 Any other JWT service could be used though, as long as the OpenResty instance is configured with its secret.

+## TODO
+Use https://github.com/flitbit/diff to determine changes between versions of docs.